Lenders Suspend Home Foreclosures Due to COVID-19, But What Happens Next?

 Contact a knowledgeable real estate attorney to make an appointment

-Ackerman, Pachman, Brown & Goldstein, LLP provides real estate advice and advocacy to clients.
+Ackerman, Pachman, Brown, Goldstein & Margolin, LLP provides real estate advice and advocacy to clients.
 To schedule a consultation with a dedicated lawyer, please call 631-324-3942 or contact the firm online.